 - a.
 Where the design speed is 40 miles per hour or less and the ADT is less than 250 vehicles per day, 10-foot travel lanes may be considered. - b.
-On reconstructed collectors, an existing 22-foot traveled way may be retained where the alignment is satisfactory and there is no crash pattern suggesting the need for widening. - (2) Shoulder Width (Total Width).
-Where guardrail is required, increase the shoulder width an additional 3.5 feet. - (3) Shoulder Cross Slope.
-For paved shoulders wider than 4 feet, use a 4.00 percent shoulder cross slope. - (4) Clear Zone.
-See the AASHTO Roadside Design Guide for the applicable clear zones. - (5) Bridge Widths.
-Clear roadway bridge widths are measured from face to face of parapets or rails.
-Bridge widths are normally defined as the sum of the approach traveled way width plus total width for both shoulders.
-See Section 7.5.1.1 for further guidance. - (6) Structural Capacity (Existing Bridges).
-Consult with the State Bridge Maintenance Engineer to determine the allowable structural capacity of bridges to remain in place. - (7) Vertical Clearance (Collector Under). - a.
+On reconstructed collectors, an existing 22-foot traveled way may be retained where the alignment is satisfactory and there is no crash pattern suggesting the need for widening. - (2) Shoulder Width (Total Width) Where guardrail is required, increase the shoulder width an additional 3.75 feet. - (3) Shoulder Cross Slope For paved shoulders wider than 4 feet, use a 4.00 percent shoulder cross slope. - (4) Bicycle Facilities Lane Width 4-foot bicycle lane width is measured exclusive of rumble strips/stripes.
+For design speeds greater than 45 miles per hour, increase the bike lane width in accordance with AASHTO Guide for the Development of Bicycle Facilities. - (5) Clear Zone See the AASHTO Roadside Design Guide for the applicable clear zones. - (6) Bridge Widths Clear roadway bridge widths are measured from face to face of parapets or rails.
+Bridge widths are normally defined as the sum of the approach traveled way width plus total width for both shoulders See Section 7.5.1.1 for further guidance. - (7) Structural Capacity (Existing Bridges) Consult with the State Bridge Maintenance Engineer to determine the allowable structural capacity of bridges to remain in place. - (8) Vertical Clearance (Collector Under). - a.
 The clearance must be available over the traveled way, shoulders and any future widening identified in a long-range plan. - b.
 Table value includes allowance for future overlays.